 Because in every other way except having a perfect body, this is a pretty stand out human.
 Super smart, funny, a talented writer and singer, blah blah blah, etc etc. Because Sierra Burgess isn’t a loser at all; she fat.
 She’s a fat girl in a world that measures the worth of women by how they look.

 When you get down to it the way she loses it with her parents, is something every fat teenager can relate to.
 The frustration that you can have ALL these things going for you, and in the end, what matters most in this world as a woman is how you look.
 Makes you want to scream at the unfairness of it all, doesn’t it?
 I know it does for me.

 So, in the end, as I watched the end credits roll I realised what a ride I’d been on.
 Not as easy or as smooth to take as To All the Boys I’ve Loved Before, but I enjoyed it just the same.
 In some ways, and don’t laugh at me for saying this, these Netflix Originals movies are teaching me stuff about myself.

-In the end Sierra Burgess is a Loser was a tale of THIS fat girl too.
-Not that I ever got the guy.
-(I did fine, don’t you worry about me. wink wink) Maybe, it was your story too?
+In the end, Sierra Burgess is a Loser was a tale of THIS fat girl too.
+Not that I ever got the guy (not that I ever really wanted him either).
+Maybe, it was your story too?
 Could you see yourself in the characters?
 Did you realise something about how you see the world when watching it?
 Or were you distracted by Noah’s adorable smile?
 Haha.